dantxal/meetapp/README.md

 3. Run the application using:</br>
 `yarn start`

-*The web app sends requests to http://localhost:3333.</br>
+*The frontend sends requests to http://localhost:3333.</br>
 If you changed the api port you need to change the baseUrl config under services/api.js*

 *You may use the Reactotron app to see the flow of the application, the redux store and the sagas.*

 *I recommend that you create a user, log in, and create some meetups so you can see the app working and get some mock data to see in the mobile application.*

-## The Web Application is set!
+## The frontend is set!
 Let's build the mobile application:

 ### This mobile application was tested only on android.